 According to the Bureau of Labor Statistics, the job growth for statisticians is expected to increase by 27% between 2012 and 2022.

-According to RJMetrics’s report, the top skills are R, Python, machine learning, statistics, SQL, MATLAB, Java, statistical modeling, and C++.
+Most sought-after data analysts are proficient in R, Python, machine learning, statistics, SQL, MATLAB, Java, statistical modeling, and C++.

-Predictive Analytics professionals continue to remain in high demand due to the short supply of their quantitative analysis skills.
+Predictive analytics professionals continue to remain in high demand due to the shortage of professionals with good analytical skills.

 Pay Package for Analytics Skills

-According to the Burtch Works Study on the salaries of Predictive Analytics Professionals, it is found that they continue to benefit from the increasing demand and short supply of skills.
-It was also found that the median base salary varies from 76,000 USD for professionals with 0 to 3 years of experience and goes up to 125,000 USD for those with 9+ years of experience.
+Burtch Works’ study on the salaries of predictive analytics professionals reveals that predictive analysts continue to benefit from the increasing demand for and short supply of analytical skills in the market.
+According to their report, the median base salary falls between $ 76,000 (for professionals with 0 to 3 years of experience) and $ 125,000 USD (for those with 9+ years of experience).

-Here are some of the job titles that are relevant to the Big Data Analytics skills:
+Here are some of the job titles that are given to data analysts: